dmills101/STAT-8320-Group-Project/README.md

 The file cannot be directly loaded into this Repo due to the size of the file and limitations of GitHub.
 However, it can be directly downloaded through the provided link.

 ## Source Code
 All coding was performed in Python stored in a Jupyter Notebook, however the file size is too large to store with GitHubs restrictions.
-The Notebook has been converted to a .py script in place.
+The original notebook that has been fully run has been zipped and attached as STAT8320_Project.zip.
+Additionally, the Notebook has been converted to a .py script in place.
 Every seciton is commented on what was being performed.
 Additionally all library functions imported are consolidated at the top of the file.
 The file name is STAT8320_Project.py.
-The original Notebook can be provided upon request.

 ## Software Installation
 All additional tools utilized by this project that extended beyond base python are python libraries.